BrettlyCD/sinking-funds/README.md

 ## How it works

 This python application takes your inputs, prompting for necessary info and storing it in a json file.
 It then converts that json file into a pandas DataFrame to perform calculations and keep track of what you should be saving each month and how much you should be disbursing those funds to use.

+# Ideas
+Make it possible to add in a starting balance
+Make it toggleable for each fund to save 100% in the month prior vs. have the last portion saved on month of.
+Create reset option - this could be based off existing with a few manual changes.
+But maybe make easier?